KumarRoshandot/e-commerce-Docker-Postgres-PgAdmin-Airflow-AWS-Pipeline/Data_Pipelines/README.md

 - Input and  Outfiles has been placed in the respective folders in this section.
 - Logging is setup at Airflow Dag and AWS Glue level.
 - ScreenShots at each level is supplied with the scripts
+---
+## Design Motivation
+- AWS Glue is a serverless job , which means we dont need to worry about infra.
+- Easily scalable as per the load increases, Since its a spark job and glue resources can be scaled up and down depending on load.
+- cost effective